 Grenache (or Garnacha) is a vital ingredient to some of the world’s most famous wines.
 It’s absolutely essential to a Châteauneuf-du-Pape, Priorat, Rioja, or a Côtes de Provence rosé.
-It’s perhaps best known as one of the Rhône blend’s holy trinity alongside Syrah and Mouvèdre.
-The list goes on, even Burgundian winemakers used Grenache to beef up their Pinot in the 17th century.
+Grenache is perhaps best known as one of the Rhône blend’s holy trinity alongside Syrah and Mouvèdre, and the list goes on - even Burgundian winemakers used Grenache to beef up their Pinot back in the 17th century.

-Grenache brings body, spice and sometimes fiery alcohol to a wine.
-But here’s the thing: because it lends itself so well to blends, it’s scarcely heralded as variety in its own right.
+The Grenache grape brings body, spice and sometimes fiery alcohol to wine.
+But here’s the thing: because it lends itself so well to blends, it’s scarcely heralded as a variety in its own right.

-Grenache is often typecast as this powerful, unsubtle, beast of a wine, when really, there’s a lot more potential in this variety than many give it credit for.
+Because this grape is slow to ripen, these hot, continental climates naturally lead to rich and bold expressions.
+As a result, Grenache is often typecast as a powerful, unsubtle, beast of a wine, when there’s actually a lot more potential in this variety than many give it credit for.

-As I’ve mentioned, Grenache’s biggest asset is also its downfall.
-The ease with which it elevates other grapes in a blend means that it’s often not often taken seriously as a varietal wine.
-But there are hidden gems to be found of both.
-Navarra in Spain is less well known than neighbouring Rioja, but has a stash of old-vine Garnacha.
-Young producers like Viña Zorzal are mapping their vineyards, and making fresh juicy expressions and complex, restrained single vineyard wines from Garnacha.
-On its own, expressions range from spicy and heady to bright and ethereal - a style that’s also becoming more prominent in blends.
-When it comes to those, don’t be afraid to head off the beaten track.
-Swap Rioja and the Rhône for Australian, South African (check out Adi Badenhorst’s Family Red or sublime Raaigras Grenache), or even Sicilian styles.
-Whichever route you go down, there will always be a new side to this chameleon grape to discover.
+On its own, Grenache expressions range from spicy and heady to bright and ethereal - a style that’s also becoming more prominent in blends.
+When it comes to these, don’t be afraid to head off the beaten track.
+Swap regions like Rioja and the Rhône for Australian, Sicilian, or South African styles - check out the Family Red or sublime Raaigras Grenache from Adi Badenhorst.
+Whichever route you go down, there will always be a new side to the Grenache grape to discover.